Uterine Cancer (cont.)

 To learn whether uterine cancer has spread, your doctor may order one or more tests:

-- Lab tests: A Pap test can show whether endometrial cancer cells have spread to the cervix, and blood tests can show how well the liver and kidneys are working.
+- Lab tests: A Pap test can show whether cancer cells have spread to the cervix, and blood tests can show how well the liver and kidneys are working.
 Also, your doctor may order a blood test for a substance known as CA-125.
-Endometrial cancer may cause a high level of CA-125.
+Cancer may cause a high level of CA-125.

-- Chest x-ray: An x-ray of the chest can show whether or not there are metastatic tumors in the lung.
+- Chest x-ray: An x-ray of the chest can show a tumor in the lung.

 - CT scan: An x-ray machine linked to a computer takes a series of detailed pictures of your pelvis, abdomen, or chest.
 You may receive an injection of contrast material so your lymph nodes and other tissues show up clearly in the pictures.
 A CT scan can show cancer in the uterus, lymph nodes, lungs, or elsewhere.